Hors d'oeuvre: In the United States

 In the United States the custom appears to have come from California, where a foreign saloon owner may have put out trays of simple hors d'oeuvres to serve his customers.
 This tradition soon became the 5-cent beer and free lunch in early America before prohibition ended the custom.

 In the U.S., 'appetizers', referring to anything served before a meal, is the most common term for hors d'oeuvres.
-Light snacks served outside of the context of a meal are called hors d'oeuvres (with the English-language pluralization).
+Light snacks served outside of the context of a meal are called hors d'oeuvres (with the English-language pluralisation).